general-programming/blogposts/patreon-and-discord.md

 ![An edited example with Hbomb's patreon](https://i.witch.press/TtwaB6As.png)

 This way, you can choose to join and leave servers at your leisure; none of this auto-joining business.
+The flow is barely different from the automatic system;
+all Patreon has to do is add a new endpoint.

-Actually, under the current automatic system, can you even manually rejoin a server if you leave?
+Actually, as an aside: under the current automatic system, can you even manually rejoin a server if you leave?
 Or do you have to wait until the next payment cycle?

 ## Musing on alternatives